-Four-wheel anti-lock brake system (ABS) (if equipped)
+Four-wheel anti-lock brake system (ABS)

-Your vehicle may be equipped with an Anti-lock Braking System (ABS).
+Your vehicle is equipped with an Anti-lock Braking System (ABS).
 This system helps you maintain steering control during emergency stops by keeping the brakes from locking.
-Noise from the ABS pump motor and brake pedal pulsation may be observed during ABS braking; any pulsation or mechanical noise you may feel or hear is normal.
+Noise from the ABS pump motor and brake pedal pulsation may be observed during ABS braking; this is normal and should be no reason for concern.

-ABS warning lamp (ABS)
+ABS warning lamp

-The (s) lamp in the instrument cluster momentarily illuminates when the ignition is turned to ON.
+The ABS lamp in the instrument cluster momentarily illuminates when the ignition is turned on.
 If the light does not illuminate during start up, remains on or flashes, the ABS may be disabled and may need to be serviced.